FS23-ASE/ASE-client/README.md

 The setup relies on the Docker.Please make sure you have downloaded it.Also,you can download docker compose using homebrew by running: brew install docker-compose

 ## How to run it

+The structure of this project is:

+- Root

+  |- ASE-client

+  |- ASE-server

+  |- docker-compose.yml

 ### LocalStack